markjprice/cs10dotnet6/README.md

 Author page on Amazon: https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/

+## Code solutions for Visual Studio 2022 and Visual Studio Code

+Visual Studio 2022 and Visual Studio Code use different files to group projects so I have separated their solution code:

+- Visual Studio 2022 for Windows solutions for each chapter: [/vs4win](/vs4win)
+- Visual Studio Code solutions for each chapter: [/vscode](/vscode)

 ## Important
 Corrections for typos and other mistakes, and improvements like refactoring code.
 - [Book Links](book-links.md)